oleksiirude/Matcha/readme.md

 ### Chat:
 ![](https://github.com/oleksiirude/Matcha/blob/master/img/chat.jpg)

-All requirements to this project you can find in Subject.pdf<br>
+All project requirements you can find in Subject.pdf<br>
 PS: using real frameworks is forbidden in this project, but I've skipped this rule because of strong will to get familiar with Laravel <span>&#128519;</span>